liora0/mitfuturemakers/README.md

 A convolutional neural network includes a convolutional layer that converts image pixels into single values, a pooling layer that reduces that reduces the size and paremters of feature maps, and a fully-connected layer, which is used to compile data extracted from previous layers to create a final output.

 Unlike CNNs, a fully connected neural network is a series of multiple fully connected layers.
 This type of nerual network connects neurons from one layer to other layers within the NN.

+## **WEEK THREE**

+07/21 - There are multiple advantages that come with using a Rectified Linear Activation Unit.
+ReLs are computationally efficent and requires less intensive work.
+ReLs also allow for easy optimization and usage, as it does not require any exponential functions during computations and it acts as a linear activation function.
+NNs are usually easier to implement if the behavior is more linear.